Iwi eye back-country stations in bid to lift Māori jab rate

 "We definitely have whānau that have decided they don't want it.
 But over time people have made a decision to be vaccinated.
 We haven't had the same level of problem experienced in other areas where they've had big numbers of whānau who have decided not to get it done," Hiroa said.

-"The last five months there's been weekly clinics that have been run here in Taihape and before Christmas we'd had over four and a half thousand people through.
+"The last five months there's been weekly clinics here in Taihape and before Christmas we'd had over 4500 people through.
 They say that about 1700 is the population of Taihape, so that's a really good rate."

 Local Democracy Reporting is Public Interest Journalism funded through NZ On Air